TritonSE/onboarding/writeup/part-1/README.md

 **Minimum viable product**

-Estimated time: XX to XX hours
+Estimated time: 2 to 4 hours

 In Part 1, we'll implement the MVP of this application with the following features: